 Climbing Kilimanjaro Lemosho route is the best route for your Kilimanjaro climb.
 Standing on the summit of Kilimanjaro is one of the most rewarding experiences you can have in your lifetime.
 Ian has climbed Kilimanjaro 30+ times and will help you prepare for your Kilimanjaro adventure.
 By picking 8 days on the mountain you are giving yourself the best chance at success climbing Kilimanjaro on the best route.
 We have put over 2,000 people on the summit of Kilimanjaro and we are a world leader in offering quality, well run climbs on Kilimanjaro.
 We have amazing food, Mountain hard wear Trango 4 tents, and our own full time professional mountain staff on the ground in Tanzania to help you achieve your goal of standing on the roof of Africa.
-Check out our available climbs in 2019 or 2020 and Watch our Kilimanjaro video’s below.
+Check out our available climbs in 2019 or 2020 or 2021 and Watch our Kilimanjaro video’s below.

 Climbing Kilimanjaro Lemosho route